In order for glaciers to form, it needs to meet several conditions:

 During the last ice age, glaciers scraped away Canadian rock and carried glacial debris on a path to New York.
 In fact, Long Island is the glacial debris from the sediment dumping of a glacier terminal moraine.

 It’s easy to recognize glacial sediment because it’s unsorted material (glacial till).
-Continental glaciers scrape away at the land and dump boulders, dirt and powder rock along its track.
+Continental glaciers scrape away at the land and dump boulders, dirt, and powder rock along their track.